FunnyAWM/FunnyAWM/README.md

 # This is FunnyAWM
-Pro on writing bugs XD
+Pro on coding bugs XD

 Attending university as an undergraduate